baxtiyor-0000/reader/README.md

 - **Post Details**: Individual pages for each post with detailed information.
 - **Contact**: A contact form for users to send messages.
 - **Authors**: Information about site authors and their posts.

-## Contact

-For questions or suggestions about the project, please contact <email@example.com>.